fastoch/What-is-an-ORM/README.md

 ## Introduction

-Object Relational Mapping is a technique used to create a bridge between object-oriented programs and, in most cases, relational databases.
+Object Relational Mapping is a technique used to create a bridge between object-oriented programs and relational databases.
 In other words, we can see the ORM as the layer that connects OOP (object-oriented programming) to relational databases.

 When interacting with a database using OOP languages, we have to perform different operations like creating, reading, updating,